botswana-harvard/edc-rule-groups/README.md

 ### Rule Logic

-The `Logic` class has a `predicate` that when evaluated is passed a few model instances each of which is checked for the `gender` attribute.
+The `Logic` class has a rule `predicate` that when evaluated is passed a few model instances each of which is checked for the `gender` attribute.
 If found, the predicate is evaluated to True or False.

 The data that is made available for the rule `predicate` by default is:
 * current visit model instance
 * registered subject (see `edc_registration`)

 For the rule above, `gender` would be automatically provided to the rule predicate during evaluation from registered subject.

+### Rule Groups

 Rules are declared as attributes of a RuleGroup much like fields in a `django` model: